Damian Rhodes: High school

 Rhodes was born in St. Paul, Minnesota.
-While attending Richfield Senior High School, he played goaltender for the high school varsity team, Richfield Spartans, during his Junior and Senior years.
-In his Junior year, he and fellow goal tender Jon Lee shared goaltending on the team.
+While attending Richfield Senior High School, he played goaltender for the high school varsity team, the Richfield Spartans, during his junior and senior years.
+In his junior year, he and fellow goaltender Jon Lee shared goaltending duties on the team.
 One of the highlights of that year was an upset win against Richfield's arch-rival, the Edina Hornets.
-The Edina Hornets that year had only lost a single game during the regular season and had beaten Richfield twice.
-In the Section 6 quarter final game against Edina, Rhodes stopped 36 of 39 shots on goal and Richfield had won the upset game 4-3.
+The Edina Hornets that year had only lost a single game during the regular season, and had beaten Richfield twice.
+In the Section 6 quarterfinal game against Edina, Rhodes stopped 36 of 39 shots on goal and Richfield won the upset game 4-3.
 In the following Section 6 final game against the Minnetonka Skippers, Rhodes only allowed a single goal in a 2-1 victory and gave the Richfield Spartans a berth in the Minnesota State High School Hockey Championship.

 Toronto Maple Leafs

 Rhodes was drafted by the Toronto Maple Leafs in the 6th round of the 1987 Entry Draft, 112th overall.
 After being drafted by the Maple Leafs, Rhodes attended Michigan Tech University, where he posted a 37-49-1 record over three seasons with the Huskies.
 While at Michigan Tech, Rhodes was credited with scoring a goal in a game on January 21, 1989.

-Rhodes made his NHL debut on March 22, 1992 as he was called up from the Newmarket Saints of the American Hockey League near the end of the season.
+Rhodes made his NHL debut on March 22, 1991 as he was called up from the Newmarket Saints of the American Hockey League near the end of the season.
 Rhodes showed some potential in a 3-1 victory over the Detroit Red Wings.

 Rhodes spent the next couple seasons with the St. John's Maple Leafs, before serving as a backup to Felix Potvin from the 1993–94 season to 1995–96.

 In an effort to secure a full-time starting job, Rhodes was traded on January 23, 1996 in a three-way deal between the Maple Leafs, Ottawa Senators and New York Islanders that saw him and fellow players Kirk Muller, Don Beaupre, Ken Belanger and Martin Straka, along with the rights to Wade Redden and Bryan Berard (both of whom were the top two picks in the 1995 NHL Entry Draft) move between the three teams.